-A summer guide to the best places around Coonawarra
+A guide to the best places around Coonawarra

-Australians love a good road trip!
-We love nothing more than packing up the car and going to visit friends and family or exploring parts of the country we’ve never been to before.
-Whether you’re driving between Melbourne to Adelaide to celebrate Christmas with family, or you’re visiting Coonawarra itself, there are lots of things for you to do and see in and around the region.
+Australians love a good roadtrip!
+We love nothing more than packing up the car and going to visit friends and family, or exploring parts of the country we’ve never been to before.
+Now, with international travel still restricted, we're being encouraged to holiday in our own backyard, so there's never been a better time to head on an adventure and discover Australia.
+Whether you’re driving between Melbourne and Adelaide to celebrate Easter with family, or you’re visiting Coonawarra itself, there are lots of things for you to do and see in and around the region.

-Our home of Coonawarra in South Australia’s Limestone Coast is famed for its red wine and rich terra rossa soil, but the area has much more to offer.
-Of course, that doesn’t mean we don’t want you to stop in at the Redman cellar door to sample some of our wines as you are travelling around, but there’s also some great places to explore in the surrounding towns.
-We unearth the must-see things to do and visit whilst passing through Coonawarra.
+Our home of Coonawarra in South Australia’s Limestone Coast is famed for its red wine and rich terra rossa soil, but the area has much more to offer than incredible wines.
+Of course, that doesn’t mean we don’t want you to stop in at the Redman Cellar Door to sample some of our wines as you are travelling around, but there are also plenty more great places to explore in the surrounding towns.
+We unearth the must-see things to do and visit while passing through Coonawarra.